marcodb26/TabMania/README.md

 TabMania organizes all your browser tabs across all your windows, and offers an integrated search experience across tabs, bookmarks and browsing history.
-TabMania makes windows disappear, so you can focus on just your tabs, wherever they might be on your system, or even if they're still just bookmarks.
-Find a lost tab; group tabs in ways that are meaningful to you, not by window; pin your most important bookmarks so if the tab is not already open, you can open it in no time; use keyboard shortcuts to navigate back to a previous tab from anywhere in the system; attach specific tabs to keyboard shortcuts so they're always one keypress away from view, regardless of how many tabs in how many windows you might have open.
+TabMania makes windows disappear, so you can focus on just your tabs, wherever they might be on your system.
+Find a lost tab; group tabs in ways that are meaningful to you, not by window; pin your most important bookmarks so if the tab is not already open, you can open it in no time; search and cleanup your browsing history; use keyboard shortcuts to navigate back to a previous tab from anywhere in the system; attach specific tabs to keyboard shortcuts so they're always one keypress away from view, regardless of how many tabs in how many windows you might have open.

 ## Home view
 The home view is where most of the action is.
 The home view is where all your browser tabs are listed